speedycube64/Complete_OptiFine_Archive_Pre_1.9/README.md

 Some of the older beta versions might be useless as they depend on an Optimine version that isn't available.

 This repository builds off [ShayBox's repository](https://github.com/ShayBox/OptiFine-Versions) which covers release 1.4 and up.
+Also thanks to [ThexXTurboXx](https://github.com/ThexXTURBOXx) for finding some missing files.

 I don't own the rights to any files here.
 This archive was made for the purposes of safety and accessibility.